 Any additional reach loss caused by added storage is usually more than offset by positive contributions of storage and increased return flow either directly or indirectly within the reach.
 Storage usage by canals often increases reach gain or natural flow in the downstream reaches of the river, especially later in the irrigation season when natural flow is at its lowest point.
 For example, let's assume the result of conveying 500 cfs of storage from Palisades Reservoir to a canal near Idaho Falls increases the channel losses between the two points by 10 cfs, however, after the canal uses the 500 cfs of storage for flood irrigation, perhaps 15 cfs of the water returns to the river channel to provide additional natural flow.
-In this example, the return flow from storage usage exceeded the additional channel losses caused by conveying the storage to the diversion and creates a net 5 cfs of additional natural flow or reach gain in the water right accounting from the return flow that otherwise would not have existed without the storage water diversion and subsequent return of some of that storage adding to the natural flow supply.
+In this example, the return flow from storage usage exceeded the additional natural flow or reach gain in the water right accounting from the return flow that would not have existed without the storage water diversion and subsequent return of some of that storage adding to the natural flow supply.